Vice President, Existing Business Engagement |

 Thornton is the 6th largest city in Colorado and benefits from its proximity to downtown Denver, Denver International Airport, and the foothills of the beautiful Rocky Mountains.
 Thornton has a diverse population of just over 153,000 people and is expected to grow by another 90,000 people in the next 30 years.
 While early development in Thornton was primarily residential, it has become a destination for primary employers and regional retail.
 The City's Comprehensive Plan, recent development code update and several key projects will invite greater density and additional mixed uses to build on Thornton's already high quality of life.

-• Leads, directs, and manages the planning, development review, and business support activities to create sustainable growth with robust community engagement.
+The Director of Planning and Economic Development: • Leads, directs, and manages the planning, development review, and business support activities to create sustainable growth with robust community engagement. • Provides strategic leadership to link long-range planning with purposeful development to create a vibrant community. • Implements the approved strategic workplan and addresses the city priorities through thoughtful leadership and policies.

 The Planning and Economic Development Director will report to a newly created Assistant City Manager for Quality of Life and Development along with the Parks and Recreation and Community Programs Departments.
 With the new director will come a consolidation of the Planning and Development Services Department with the Office of Economic Development to create the new, more comprehensive department.
 The Director and members of the Planning and Economic Development Team work with other departments to strengthen the City's capacity to engage residents and developers in meaningful ways across all City programs.